 Penn College Presents Student Achievement Awards

-The awards, the students and their academic majors are:
+The students and their awards are:

 PRESIDENT'S AWARD, for leadership and service to the College: Susan Diane Roberts, Lewisburg, Physician Assistant.

 BOARD OF DIRECTORS' AWARD, for achievement under exceptional conditions: Tara Ranae Major, Cogan Station, Technology Management.